The organization of strikes in Magellan stations: Sociability and politicization of rural workers in Patagonia between 1890 and 1912

 License

 Revueltas.
-Revista Chilena de Historia Social Popular publishes exclusively under the Creative Commons CC BY NC SA 4.0 license, which requires:
+Revista Chilena de Historia Social Popular publishes its contents under the Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International License (CC BY-NC-SA 4.0), which establishes the following terms: